-A driver can choose which class they want to drive in by registering for the races in their chosen split on Simracing.gp.
+A driver can choose which class they want to drive in by registering for the races in their chosen split on simracingxp.com.
 This heavily depends on a driver's ability to honestly reflect upon their own capabilities and choose their split accordingly.

-However, if a driver was part of the top 10 in GT3-SILVER in the prior season, they are not allowed to join GT3-BRONZE.
+However, if a driver was part of the top 10 in GT3-PRO in the prior season, they are not allowed to join GT3-SILVER.